acoman-cloud/Chess/README.md

 # Chess
-A working (WIP) Browser Chess game
+A working two player Local Browser Chess game

+## Install
+Fork this repo

+Install all dependencies with > npm install

+To see output > npm run start